racerretrocoder/Flightgear-F-22A-Raptor/README.md

 # New FDM Installed
 This new fdm was made by aeromatic and some extra functions added in.

-# To install,
+# How to install
-Download the zip, open the zip and rename the aircraft folder to F-22 (notice the Capital F in F-22) Then drag that to
+Download the source code from the repo and open the zip folder Create and rename a folder to F-22 on your desktop (notice the Capital F in F-22) Copy the contents in side the zip.
+Where the model, sound, systems, ect folders are, to the F-22 folder, Then drag the the newly made F-22 folder to
 C:\Program Files\FlightGear 2020.3\data\Aircraft

 or the directory your installed aircrafts are